Advanced GUI Applications Part II

 For example, there are six different heading tags.

-<html> <head> <title>Web Page Demo</title> </head> <body> <h1>Header One</h1> <h2>Header Two</h2> <h3>Header Three</h3> <h4>Header Four</h4> <h5>Header Five</h5> <h6>Header Six</h6> </body> </html>
+<html> <head> <title>Web Page Demo</title> </head> <body> <h1>Header One</h1> <h2>Header Two</h2> <h3>Header Three</h3> <h4>Header Four</h4> <h5>Header Five</h5> <h6>Header Six</h6> </body> </html>A level one heading appears in boldface and is much larger than regular text.

 A level two heading also appears in boldface but is smaller than a level one heading.